 Some of the institutional and corporate collaborations for research and consulting have included:

-date.
+- A joint research program with Duke University's Sanford School of Public Policy.
+Four projects have been undertaken to date.
 Discussions are underway to establish a similar program with Purdue University.

 - HPCL – IIMU has signed an MOU to provide expertise in the area of HR analytics.

 - Genpact – IIMU has signed an MOU to provide knowledge creation in the area of banking.

 - Hindustan Zinc – IIMU is in advanced stages of negotiating an MOU for knowledge creation in the area of mining and minerals management.

 - Seva Mandir (leading regional NGO) – IIMU is providing advice and assistance on their livelihood initiative.